What’s the first thing you think of, when you think of comedy music?

 Let’s put aside the novelty songs and ditties for a moment and explore some of the truly gifted songwriters in the comedy music world.

-However, if musical theory is not what you’re looking for in your musical tastes, then there are plenty of comedy music artists that can expertly craft a catchy, pop hit.
+However, if music theory is not what you’re looking for in your listening, then there are plenty of comedy music artists that can expertly craft a catchy, pop hit.

 American comedy trio, The Lonely Island, began their career on Saturday Night Live but it was their comedy rap songs that made them a viral sensation.
 Singles like ‘I’m On A Boat’, ‘Threw It On The Ground’ and ‘Like A Boss’ became massively successful on Youtube, thanks to their catchy choruses.